Edge Coalitions in Graphs: Edge Coalition Graphs of Selected Graph Classes

-In this section, we characterize the coalition graphs of certain complete bipartite graphs, double stars, and wheel graphs.
-Additionally, we establish a sharp upper bound for Halin graphs. \begin{theorem} There exist finitely edge coalition graphs of complete bipartite graphs $K_{2,s}$ with $s\geq 3$ which include exactly one of $K_{l,l'}$, $K_{l,l'}+e$ ($2\leq l,l'\leq s$) and $K_4$. \end{theorem} \begin{proof} We prove the case $s=4$.
-The other cases can be proved by the same method.
-For this purpose, we consider Figure \ref{f7}.
+In this section, we characterize the edge coalition graphs of certain complete bipartite graphs, double stars, wheel graphs, stars, and unicyclic graphs. \begin{theorem} There exist only finitely many edge coalition graphs of the complete bipartite graphs $K_{2,s}$ with $s\ge4$, each of which is isomorphic to one of $K_{l,l'}$, $K_{l,l'}+e$ ($2\le l,l'\le s$), or $K_4$. \end{theorem} \begin{proof} We prove the result for the case $s=4$.
+The remaining cases follow by the same argument.
+To illustrate the proof, we refer to Figure~\ref{f7}.